 The IR Honors Program

-The International Relations Honors Program is an elite, two-semester intensive research project completed under the guidance of a faculty advisor and defended before a panel of three Pardee School professors at the end of the research year.
+The International Relations Honors Program is an elite, two-semester intensive research project completed under the guidance of a faculty advisor and defended before a panel of professors at the end of the research year.

-Participating students engage in co-curricular activities abroad to reinforce their project, and earn credit for two upper-level IR courses in their chosen tracks.
+Participating students engage in co-curricular activities abroad to reinforce their project, and earn credit for two upper-level IR courses in their chosen tracks (CAS IR 401/402).
 Successful students graduate with Honors from the Pardee School, the highest level of academic achievement for undergraduates.